Jadarma/advent-of-code-kotlin/docs/topics/multiple-solutions.md

 ```

 > You can provide a `variant` argument to the `@AdventDay` annotation.
-> This is purely for aesthetics when using [spec name formatting](project-config.md#formatadventspecnames).
+> This is purely for aesthetics when formatting the display name.
 > {style="note"}